RM-002 – Vulnerability Management

 Responsibilities

-System owner is responsible for the managing and remediation of the identified vulnerability, with the assistance of the Patch Management Team.
+System owners and custodians are responsible for the managing and remediation of the identified vulnerability, with the assistance of the Patch Management Team.

 Patch Management Team in ITS’ Infrastructure Division is responsible for applying certain security patches and updates.